10 March 2015

 Committing to support developing countries

-British pounds regularly saves lives by helping people living in poverty or affected by natural disasters, wars, and disease through the UK government’s international aid programme.
+British pounds regularly saves lives by helping people living in poverty or affected by disasters, wars, and disease through the UK government’s international aid programme.
 However, up until now, the UK had not legally committed to giving a set amount of aid.

 Now that’s all changed.
 Yesterday, The International Development (Official Development Assistance Target) Bill that was introduced by Liberal Democrat MP Michael Moore has become law.